AckerlyXu/heima/articles/storage/storage-manage-access-to-resources.md

-<properties
+---
-    pageTitle="Manage anonymous read access to containers and blobs | Azure" description="Learn how to make containers and blobs available for anonymous access, and how to access them programmatically." services="storage"
+title: Manage anonymous read access to containers and blobs | Azure
+description: Learn how to make containers and blobs available for anonymous access, and how to access them programmatically.
-    documentationcenter=""
-    author="mmacy"
-    manager="timlt"
-    editor="tysonn" />
-<tags
-    ms.assetid="a2cffee6-3224-4f2a-8183-66ca23b2d2d7"
-    ms.service="storage"
-    ms.workload="storage"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="12/08/2016"
-    wacn.date=""
-    ms.author="marsma" />
+services: storage
+documentationcenter: ''
+author: mmacy
+manager: timlt
+editor: tysonn

+ms.assetid: a2cffee6-3224-4f2a-8183-66ca23b2d2d7
+ms.service: storage
+ms.workload: storage
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 12/08/2016
+wacn.date: ''
+ms.author: marsma
+---

 # Manage anonymous read access to containers and blobs
 ## Overview
 By default, only the owner of the storage account may access storage resources within that account.
 For Blob storage only, you can set a container's permissions to permit anonymous read access to the container and its blobs, so that you can grant access to those resources without sharing your account key.

 Anonymous access is best for scenarios where you want certain blobs to always be available for anonymous read access.
 For finer-grained control, you can create a shared access signature, which enables you to delegate restricted access using different permissions and over a specified time interval.
-For more information about creating shared access signatures, see [Using Shared Access Signatures (SAS)](/documentation/articles/storage-dotnet-shared-access-signature-part-1/).
+For more information about creating shared access signatures, see [Using Shared Access Signatures (SAS)](./storage-dotnet-shared-access-signature-part-1.md).

 ## Grant anonymous users permissions to containers and blobs
 By default, a container and any blobs within it may be accessed only by the owner of the storage account.
 To give anonymous users read permissions to a container and its blobs, you can set the container permissions to allow public access.
 Anonymous users can read blobs within a publicly accessible container without authenticating the request.